-- 35.3.1 This Ordinance applies to all members of staff holding a UK Contract of Employment. - This Ordinance does not apply to honorary positions, visitors, emeritus professors, casual workers and any staff who are employed on a non-UK Contract of Employment. - 35.3.3 This Ordinance does not apply to professional, managerial, support and research staff on Probation (please refer to the Probation Scheme). - 35.3.4 This Ordinance does not cover unsatisfactory performance due to the following: - Poor performance that is related to a disability (which is considered by the University's Occupational Health team as having an impact upon the member of staff's ability to undertake their role), where reasonable adjustments have not yet been considered and/or made.
-Please refer to the University's Disability in Employment policy and procedure for further information. - Lack of skills, aptitude and/or knowledge which has been brought about by restructuring, promotion or new technology, for example, before appropriate support and/or training has been given. - 35.3.4.3 Excessive workloads.
-Where this is established as the basis for unsatisfactory performance, responsibility passes to the University to alleviate any such situations. - Where under performance can be reasonably attributed to temporary personal problems.
+- 36.3.3 This Ordinance does not apply to professional, managerial, support and research staff on Probation (please refer to the Probation Scheme). - 36.3.4 This procedure is underpinned by the principles laid out in Ordinance 35 Academic Freedom.
+No member of academic staff will be subject to action under this procedure as a consequence of legitimately exercising his/her/their right to academic freedom as defined within section 35.3.1 of Ordinance 35 (subject to provisions of 35.3.2 of that Ordinance). - 36.3.5 The University will ensure that members of academic staff have an opportunity to request a review of whether academic freedom has been infringed in accordance with the provisions of the Code of Practice on Academic Freedom and Freedom of Speech published by the Standing Committee on Academic Freedom and Freedom of Expression (SCAFFE). - 36.3.6 This Ordinance does not cover unsatisfactory performance due to the following: - 36.3.6.1 Poor performance that is related to a disability (which is considered by the University's Occupational Health team as having an impact upon the member of staff's ability to undertake their role), where reasonable adjustments have not yet been considered and/or made.
+Please refer to the University's Disability in Employment policy and procedure for further information. - 36.3.6.2 Lack of skills, aptitude and/or knowledge which has been brought about by restructuring, promotion or new technology, for example, before appropriate support and/or training has been given. - 36.3.6.3 Excessive workloads.
+Where this is established as the basis for unsatisfactory performance, responsibility passes to the University to alleviate any such situations. - 36.3.6.4 Where under performance can be reasonably attributed to temporary personal problems.
 In these cases the University will endeavour to provide necessary support, via Occupational Health or the Counselling Service, for example.